veezee-music/veezee-ios/README.md

 The server can be set up either on the localhost or the Internet.
 This server's address must be specified in the `Constants.swift` file in the iOS application's project code.

-*`https://veezee.cloud/api/v1/` is a demo API limited in functionaliity (registrations not allowed) that can be used to understand the apps behavior. **It contains some music and image files that exist for educational purposes only!
+*`https://veezee-music.github.io/veezee-static-contents/` is a demo API limited in functionaliity (registrations not working) that can be used to understand the apps behavior. **It contains some music and image files that exist for educational purposes only!
 No profit is gained from them.
-Its content may not be used in any way that may violate any copyright laws.** This server does not have powerful hardware and network connectivity and is expected to be slow and unresponsive at times.*
+Its content may not be used in any way that may violate any copyright laws.** This is not based on veezee HTTP API, it's just some static files hosted on Github Pages.*